View the Activism Basics: How to Advocate, Influence, Communicate, Organize Power Topic

 - What are the levers to effect change?

-- What is the sequence of events that will bring about the best results?
+- What sequence of events will bring the best results?

 - Who holds the power?